 The WHO histologic classification system can be used to distinguish between thymomas, thymic carcinomas, and thymic carcinoids (see the algorithm).
 The WHO classification is also used to differentiate among different histologic types of thymomas (ie, A, AB, B1, B2, B3); however, it is difficult to classify thymomas.
 The WHO histologic classification system was revised in 2015.
 Thymic carcinomas are type C in the WHO classification, although they are very different from thymomas and are not advanced thymomas (see Thymic Carcinomas in this Discussion).
-However, the histologic subtype is less important for management than stage of disease and the extent of resection (ie, R0, R1, R2) (see Postoperative Treatment and Management in the algorithm).12,44-48 For stage III to IV thymomas, 5-year survival rates have been reported to be 90% in patients with total resection.
-For thymic carcinomas, 5-year survival rates are lower, even in those with total resection.
+However, the histologic subtype is less important for management than stage of disease and the extent of resection (ie, R0, R1, R2) (see Postoperative Treatment and Management in the algorithm).
+See Postoperative Treatment and Management in the algorithm).
+To stage III to IV thymomas, See a survival rates have been reported to be 90% in patients with total resection.^{8,12} For thymic carcinomas, 5-year survival rates are lower, even in those with total resection.^{11,49}